boseba/chromata/README.md

 # Chromata

 Chromata is a modern, extensible, and fast syntax highlighter for code.
 Lightweight, pluggable, and themeable.
 Supports TypeScript, Angular, JavaScript, and more.

 ## Table of Contents

 - Key Principles
 - Installation
+- Usage
 - API Overview
 - Themes
 - Supported Languages